brawaga/msx-dev/README.md

 # LESS
 The only parameter is being interpreted as a file name which is opened and paged on the screen.
 System hangs if you pass non-existing file (Why?), so be careful.

+# PAD
+Pads file given as the only parameter to 16kB boundary with FF byte.
+This is useful to prepare ROM files.